 Gross margin pressure.
 Higher usage often means higher infrastructure costs.
 You need to price to maintain margins as customers scale.

 Complex packaging and pricing.
 Determining what to meter and how to price it requires sophisticated analysis.
 Price too high and usage stays low.
 Price too low and you leave money on table.
+Some usage-based models set usage limits for features like API calls or storage to manage costs and encourage customers to upgrade to higher tiers.

 Forecasting is difficult.
-Traditional cohort analysis based on signup month matters less.
+Traditional SaaS cohort analysis based on signup month matters less.
 You need usage forecasting that accounts for customer growth patterns.

 Usage-based pricing works well when value scales clearly with usage (data storage, API calls, transactions processed), infrastructure costs scale proportionally with usage, and customer success depends on product adoption.